-The goal is for you to produce a term paper that illustrates that you have researched and thought in depth about a topic in evolution, ecology or behavior.
+The goal is for you to produce a term paper that illustrates that you have researched and thought in depth about a topic in biology.
 The term paper will tell me that you understand the important issues in a particular field and have identified the current cutting edge in that research.